TheHumanistX/WBCNFTMarketplace/.history/src/FunctionalOverview_20230808130709.md

   - Basically, they now cannot accidentally create a new sale listing for the same nft because it is no longer displaying with the other NFTs that they can still sell.

 ### <a id="createNewSaleListingChecks"></a>`createNewSaleListingChecks`

-- A utility function to handle any necessary checks before listing an NFT for direct sale.
-- The check is implemented at the beginning of the `handleListNFTForSale` in the [`SellNFT`](#sell_nft) Page.
-- We check if the price input by the user at which the NFT will be listed is a number and also greater than 0.
-  - If any of these fail, we return `false`.
-  - Otherwise, we return `true`.

 ### <a id="ethSpend"></a>`ethSpend`